 The cheapest airgun around shoots straighter than the most expensive airsoft gun.
-Some people will think that statement’s controversial, but it’s absolutely true.
+Some people may think that statement’s controversial but it’s absolutely true.
 Barrel rifling is such a huge advantage that it should really go without saying.

 You’ve got your pick between BBs and dozens of different types of pellets.
 But in general, all airgun ammo has a few things in common.

 Steel BBs and lead pellets all weigh around 5 grains, while airsoft BBs weigh about half as much.
 Even if you put aside pellets — which travel faster and hit harder — to compare apples to apples, airgun ammo carries at least twice as much energy.

 That’s not to say that all airsoft ammunition is inferior, though.
 There are ceramic BBs designed for airsoft guns that weigh a bit more and shoot a bit straighter.

 But the upper limit is safety.
 And at the end of the day, airsoft guns need to use lightweight ammunition in order to make sure nobody gets hurt.

 That said, airgun ammo comes in a lot more types and styles than airsoft ammunition does.
 There are pellets in every shape and weight, all built for different applications.
 You can even find hollow point pellets that expand on impact, just like their bigger cousins.